ashili/A03/README.md

 ```

-## Commit
+### Commit

 it is used to save changes.
 Extra flags may be added to the commit subcommand such as

-* -m for entering a message to mark the changes cor informatyion about that change
+* -m for entering a message to mark the changes or information about that change

 ```bash